 There are, of course, arguments against the hypothesis of this technique of finger stopping to create accidentals on a lyre - there is no evidence of using it among cultures perceived to be ancient Greek music successors.
 For example, in Africa, where all manners of lyres have been played continuously since antiquity, this technique is never seen.

-However, the fact remains, that the ancient Greeks clearly indicated the use of chromaticism in so much of the surviving music that has been discovered - string-stopping on the lyre is the only way available, to produce these accidentals - and as can be seen in my experiment, the method proposed by Sachs works perfectly on the sort of low tension natural fibre or gut strings which would have been used on the Kitharas & Lyras once played in ancient Greece...
+However, the fact remains, that the ancient Greeks clearly indicated the use of chromaticism in so much of the surviving music that has been discovered - string-stopping on the lyre certainly provides one practical solution to this problem of how to actually produce these accidentals - and as can be seen in my experiment, the method proposed by Sachs works perfectly on the sort of low tension natural fibre or gut strings which would have been used on the Kitharas & Lyras once played in ancient Greece.

 EVIDENCE OF THE STRING-STOPPING TECHNIQUE IN ANCIENT EGYPT?